jina-ai/executor-clip-image/README.md

-# ClipImageEncoder
+# CLIPImageEncoder

- **ClipImageEncoder** is a class that wraps the image embedding functionality from the **CLIP** model.
+ **CLIPImageEncoder** is a class that wraps the image embedding functionality from the **CLIP** model.

 The **CLIP** model originally was proposed in [Learning Transferable Visual Models From Natural Language Supervision](https://cdn.openai.com/papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf).

-`ClipImageEncoder` encode images stored in the blob attribute of the [**Document**](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Document.md) and saves the encoding in the embedding attribute.
+`CLIPImageEncoder` encode images stored in the blob attribute of the [**Document**](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Document.md) and saves the encoding in the embedding attribute.